The best and most efficient pharmacy is within your own system.

 Wardle J, Steel A, McIntyre E. Independent registration for naturopaths and herbalists in Australia: the coming of age of an ancient profession in contemporary healthcare.
 Australian Journal of Herbal Medicine.
 2013.

-Naturopathy is a whole systems individualised health care approach encompassing numerous disciplines, using a combination of traditional knowledge and science, for the prevention of various health conditions and promotion of optimal health.
+Naturopathy is an individualised health care approach encompassing numerous disciplines, using a combination of traditional knowledge and scientific evidence, for the prevention of various health conditions and promotion of optimal health.
 Naturopathy and its various disciplines form a process to identify the underlying causes of any dis-ease.
 The most common disciplines incorporated include nutrition, herbal medicine and lifestyle advice, but may also include iridology, Traditional Chinese Medicine or Ayurvedic principles and homeopathy.
 Naturopathy is personalised and patient centred, guiding your participation in preventing illness and regaining health.
 As such you play an active role in achieving health and vitality – but also maintaining health into the future.

 Treatment styles may vary between practitioners; my approach is one of individualised care rather than protocol-driven treatments.
 I take the time to assess your needs and tailor a health plan accordingly.
 I also focus on prevention – education on how to stay healthy, what foods are best suited for you, how to recognise warning signs and act quickly.
 While most medical approaches are based on symptom relief and acute care, naturopathy comes into its own by supporting chronic and degenerative conditions.
 Most chronic conditions are a combination of many areas of the body no longer functioning optimally – hence many areas may require attention.